-The cave’s chambers are decorated with various lava rock formations, stalagmites, and stalactites.
-During the winter, ice freezes in unique patterns and creates a stunning sight.
+Buri cave’s chambers are decorated with various lava rock formations, stalagmites, and stalactites.
+During the winter, ice freezes in unique patterns and creates a stunning vista that changes every year.

 Lava tubes are often affected by natural events such as earthquakes.
 No matter how stable lava tunnels in Iceland might look, one can never be certain of how natural forces have affected the ancient rocks.
-That’s why lava caves should always be visited only with a guide.
-Our guides are experts and make sure everyone on tour is safe and sound!
+That’s why Iceland’s lava caves should only be visited with a guide.
+Our guides are experts, ensuring that everyone has a safe, secure and fun time.

 Lava caving is a fun activity on its own, but you can also combine it with another tour and turn it into a full-day adventure.

 Visit Raufarhólshellir Lava Tube and see the highlights of the iconic Golden Circle in one day!
 Thingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall are important natural sites that everyone needs to visit in Iceland.
 If you’re traveling in winter, add a hunt for the Northern Lights for the ultimate Icelandic experience!

 If you’ve already visited the Golden Circle, then join a Raufarhólshellir and Northern Lights Tour to enjoy the best Iceland has to offer both under the ground and in the sky.